Urban-wildlife interactions in Singapore: Tigers

-Tigers (panthera tigris) were one of the most common animals that came into conflict with both the inhabitants of early Singapore as well as the British colonial authorities.
+Tigers (Panthera tigris) were one of the most common animals that came into conflict with both the inhabitants of early Singapore as well as the British colonial authorities.
 These large cats were especially prevalent in the Malay Peninsula as well as Sumatra.
-The British sought to expand out their influence from the main Port of Singapore into the densely populated forests of the island to establish gambier and pepper plantations, these efforts began to encroach on the natural habitats of native tigers on the island.
+The British sought to expand their influence from the main Port of Singapore into the densely populated forests of the island to establish gambier and pepper plantations, these efforts began to encroach on the natural habitats of native tigers on the island.
 The first incident of a tiger attack within the colony was in September 1831, on a Chinese woodcutter whose body was found near a gambier plantation.
 Subsequent attacks were reported in local newspapers from 1840 until 1940, increasing the general public's awareness of the possible dangers.

 William Butterworth, Governor of the Straits Settlements from August 1843 until March 1855, was questioned by the British House of Commons on the tiger attacks happening in the Straits Settlements and specifically, Singapore, to which he estimated the figures of tiger attacks at around 200 deaths per year.
 Monetary bounties were established for the capture or killing of tigers, going up from $20 to $150, which contributed to a steep decline in the population of tigers on the island.
 The last recorded instance of a tiger encounter occurred in October 1930, where a tiger was shot in the village of Choa Chu Kang.

 Insects

-Before Singapore's rapid urbanization, the island was covered in dense tropical rainforests.
+Before Singapore's rapid urbanisation, the island was covered in dense tropical rainforests.
 This natural environment provided a haven for a diverse range of insects, playing essential roles in the ecosystem, such as to nutrient cycling, pollination, and serving as food sources for other animals.

 The British colonial period witnessed a dramatic transformation of Singapore's landscape.
 Deforestation, land reclamation, and the construction of infrastructure created new habitats for insects, while also increasing human-insect contact.